IITGN-Operating-Systems/oxidation-exit-0-team/Q&A.md

 # Subphase B

 ## 1. Why can’t you write to CLO or CHI? (restricted-reads)

-- The BCM2837 documentation says that CLO and CHI are read-only registers.
+### The BCM2837 documentation states that the CLO and CHI registers are read-only.
+Our code enforces this property.
+How?
-- In Rust, we use `ReadVolatile<u32>` for these registers.
-This ensures that only reading is allowed and writing is not possible.
+The BCM2837 documentation specifies that CLO and CHI are read-only registers, meaning that they cannot be written to.
+In our code, we enforce this restriction by using the `ReadVolatile<u32>` type for these registers.
+This type ensures that the registers are only read from and prevents any write operations.

 ## 2. What prevents us from writing to CLO or CHI?

-The `ReadVolatile<u32>` type is used for these registers, which means Rust will not allow us to call `.write()` on them.
-If we try, the compiler will give an error.
+The use of `ReadVolatile<u32>` for these registers is what prevents writing to them.
+In Rust, this type is designed to allow only reading, so if we attempt to call a `.write()` method on them, the compiler will generate an error, ensuring that no writes are performed.

 # Subphase E